10.2.2 Graduate Student Hourly Employment

 a.
 Limit on Hours

-There are formal limits on the number of hours a student may be employed when also financially supported by assistantships or fellowships.
+There are formal limits on the number of hours a graduate student may be employed when also financially supported by assistantships or fellowships.
+The source of the fellowship or the student’s academic department/program may impose additional employment limitations.

-During Autumn, Winter and Spring quarters, enrolled graduate students are limited to 28 hours of student employment, combining hourly employment and assistantship appointments.
-(International students are subject to additional limitations, see below.)
-For example, graduate students appointed to 50% (20 hours/week) assistantships may not be employed more than an additional eight hours a week; those additional hours cannot be in other assistantship positions.
+During autumn, winter and spring quarters, enrolled graduate students are limited to 28 hours of student employment, combining hourly employment and assistantship appointments.
+International students are subject to additional limitations, see 2c.
+For example, graduate students appointed to 50% (20 hours/week) assistantships may not be employed more than an additional eight hours/week; those additional hours cannot be in other assistantship positions.
 Graduate students with full fellowship funding are limited to additional employment of 8 hours/week hourly employment or a 25% assistantship, but not both.
-The source of the fellowship or the student’s academic department/program may impose stricter limits.

-During Summer quarter, enrolled graduate students are limited to 36 hours of student employment, combining hourly employment and assistantship appointments.
-(International students may be subject to additional limitations, see below.)
-For example, students on 50% time (20 hours/week) assistantships may not be employed more than an additional 16 hours a week; those additional hours can combine either assistantships or hourly employment.
-In summer, students who are employed more than 8 hours with a 50% assistantship are expected to reduce the number of units of enrollment commensurate with a larger percentage appointment.
-(This is shown in the TAL table for Summer Quarter.)
+During summer quarter, enrolled graduate students are limited to 36 hours of student employment, combining hourly employment and assistantship appointments.
+International students may be subject to additional limitations, see 2c.
+For example, students on 50% (20 hours/week) assistantships may not be employed more than an additional 16 hours a week; those additional hours can combine either assistantships or hourly employment.
+In summer, students who are employed more than 8 hours with a 50% assistantship are expected to reduce the number of units of enrollment commensurate with a larger percentage appointment, as shown in the TAL table for summer quarter (https://gfs.stanford.edu/salary/salary22/index.html).
 Graduate students with full fellowship funding are limited to additional employment of 16 hours/week hourly employment or a 50% assistantship, but not both.
-The source of the fellowship or the student’s academic department/program may impose stricter limits.

 b.
 Additional Limits on Hours

-During break periods when school is officially not in session, the University does not limit the number of hours graduate students may be employed.
-For on campus employment, University guidelines on overtime pay apply.
-Note that graduate student research and teaching assistantships are made for a full quarter and hours associated with assistantships include these break periods.
-Policy related to assistantships is located in Administrative Guide 10.2.1: Graduate Student Assistantships.
+For on campus employment, university guidelines on overtime pay apply.
+Note that graduate student research and teaching assistantships are made for a full quarter of three months and hours associated with assistantships include these break periods.
+Policy related to assistantships is located in Administrative Guide 10.2.1: Graduate Student Assistantships (https://adminguide.stanford.edu/chapter-10/subchapter-2/policy-10-2-1).

+Thanksgiving Break.
 Restrictions on student work hours do not apply during Thanksgiving recess, beginning the day after classes end (as detailed on the official university academic calendar) and continuing through the day before classes resume.

-Restrictions on student work hours do not apply beginning the day after the University final exam period ends (as detailed on the official university academic calendar) and continuing through the day before classes begin the following quarter.
+Between-Quarter Breaks.
+Restrictions on student work hours do not apply beginning the day after the final exam period ends ( detailed on the official university academic calendar) and continuing through the day before classes begin the following quarter.
+For example: students’ employment hours are not limited between the Saturday after autumn quarter final exams, through the Sunday before winter classes begin.

+Summer Quarter.
 Summer quarter employment rules vary depending upon student enrollment and visa status.
 Refer to the information and chart below for additional information.

 c.
 Additional Limits on Hours for International Students on F-1 or J-1 Visas

 International students on F-1 or J-1 visas are subject to both university policies on employment and visa regulations that limit employment; in all cases, the more restrictive limitation will apply.
+International students are eligible for on-campus employment if they are maintaining F-1 or J-1 visa status.
+J-1 students must obtain work authorization from the Bechtel International Center for both on-campus and off-campus employment.

-International students are eligible for on-campus employment if they are maintaining F-1 or J-1 status (J-1 students must obtain work authorization from Bechtel International Center for both on-campus and off-campus employment).
-During the academic year (Autumn, Winter and Spring quarters), enrolled students on F-1or J-1 visas are limited to a total of 20 hours of employment per week (except during break periods), including both hourly jobs and assistantship appointment(s), and including any off-campus employment that they may have been authorized to perform.
+During the academic year (autumn, winter and spring quarters), enrolled students on F-1or J-1 visas are limited to a total of 20 hours of employment per week (except during break periods), including on-campus hourly jobs, assistantship appointment(s), and any off-campus employment that they may have been authorized to perform.

 Table 1: Maximum Number of Hours of Hourly Employment Permitted per Week